Harold2017/mq/README.md

 #

-## Simple In-memory Message Queue
+## A Toy of In-memory Message Queue

+- `withbroker`:

     Queue based on buffered chan

     Client / Server communicates based on GRPC

+    see `main.go` for example

+- `withoutbroker`:

+    Pub / Sub based on sockets

+    this is NOT a mq

     see `main.go` for example